sunaooka/test/README.md

 # test
-first example for using giuhub
+first example for using github